rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

 ### Testing the client

-Now we'll run a quick query to make sure the openstack client is ready to go.
+Next, run a quick query to make sure the `openstackclient` is ready to go.
 To see if you can talk to the API server, run the following command:

     openstack image list